extsys/reckoning.dev-V1/content/posts/2017-06-05-complete-setup-plasma.md

 > Please see [my latest post](/complete-setup-arch-gnome) on installing Arch linux with Gnome 3 for an upto date version of this guide.

-[Arch Linux] is a general purpose GNU/Linux distribution that provides most up-to-date software by following the rolling-release model.
+[Arch Linux][al] is a general purpose GNU/Linux distribution that provides most up-to-date software by following the rolling-release model.
 Arch Linux allows you to use updated cutting-edge software and packages as soon as the developers released them.
-[KDE Plasma 5] is the current generation of the desktop environment created by KDE primarily for Linux systems.
+[Plasma 5][plasma5] is the current generation of the desktop environment created by KDE primarily for Linux systems.

 In this post, we will do a complete installation of Arch Linux with